MarissaMC/NLP_Similarity-Error-Correction/README.md

 Data Source
 -----------------
-The dataset I use is from NLTK gutenberg, which contains several novels.
+The dataset I used as train dataset is from NLTK gutenberg, which contains several novels.

 Usage
 -----------------
 In the src directory, there are four files:

     errlearn_nb.py  # to train data
     errclassify_nb.py # to classify test data
     pos.py  # to get pos file